GoogleCloudPlatform/healthcare-federated-access-services/deploy.md

    etc.)
 *  ... and potentially more items as well

-If any dependencies change with these underlying services, then `-f` should not be used.
+If any dependencies change with these underlying services, then project initialization will need to be performed again.
 In this way, a rebuild of the underlying services can attempt to deploy these changes.
 Examples include:

 *  changes to usernames and passwords of databases
 *  deploying to different regions or using other underlying services to deploy